SmolBlackHole/SmolBlackHole/README.md

 # Hi, I'm SmolBlackHole 👋

 CS Master's student.
-I spend most of my time either writing C++ at a level closer to the metal than my comfort zone, or getting voluntarily roped into fullstack projects that "won't take long."
+I spend most of my time either writing C++ closer to the metal than my comfort zone, or getting pulled into projects that "won’t take long" and somehow always do.

-> Building things nobody asked for and nobody except me uses lol
+> Building systems nobody asked for and nobody except me uses.

 *Don't drink and drive, smoke and fly.*

 ---

+## ⚙️ What I actually do

+- Build systems that run on constrained hardware and still behave like proper services
+- Design pipelines (data, files, or events) instead of one-off scripts
+- Bridge embedded ↔ backend ↔ infra when things get messy
+- Prefer simple, reliable solutions over clever ones that break at 3am

+---

 ## 👀 Open to Work

-Looking for a working student position or internship, preferably something involving embedded systems, backend, or "we have no idea what this thing does but please fix it."
+Looking for a working student position or internship.

-If you have something interesting, feel free to reach out.
+Focus areas:
+- Embedded systems
+- Backend / systems engineering
+- Infrastructure-heavy setups

+If it's complex, slightly chaotic, or poorly documented — even better.

 ---